koheimiya/checkpoint/README.md

 ### Built-in properties
-Here is the list of the built-in properties/methods of `TaskBase`:
+Below is the list of the built-in properties/methods of `TaskBase`.
+Do not override these attributes in the subclass.

 | Name | Owner | Type | Description |
 |--|--|--|--|